cahya-wirawan/indonesian-language-models/Transformers/BERT/bert-base-indonesian-522M-README.md

 language: "id"
 thumbnail: ""
 tags:
   - array
   - of
   - tags
 license: "mit"
 datasets:
   - Indonesian Wikipedia
 metrics:
   - array of metric identifiers
 ---

-# Model name
+# Indonesian BERT base model (uncased)

 ## Model description
 It is BERT-base model pre-trained with indonesian Wikipedia using a masked language modeling (MLM) objective.
 This